mmbman/Katagiri/1984-05-24-Awakening-of-Faith-Talk-13.md

 **This transcript is in rough draft stage.**

 <p align="center" style="font-style: italic">
-<a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/tathagatagarbha-alayavijinana" target="_blank">Listen to this talk on mnzencenter.org</a>
+<a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/tathagatagarbha-alayavijinana" target="_blank">Listen to this talk</a>
 </p>

 #### 0:00